RozhkovAleksandr/CFLR-algorithm/README.md

 Arguments:

 * <grammar_file>: The path to the file containing the context-free grammar.
 * <graph_file>: The path to a file containing a set of adjacent vertices and their symbol.
+(Vertices must start from zero and go sequentially)

 * <optimization_level>: Integer value representing the optimization level to be applied.
 Possible values: